 However, Christ was sent to live among us for a very specific reason: to sacrifice himself and take the blame for our sin so that we could have the opportunity to be in God’s presence at the end of our lives.
 This act changed the way of the world in its relationship to God.
 This was the turning point when law was replaced with Grace.
 Until this time, it was the goal of mankind to live in a way that was pleasing to God in order to spend eternity with Him, which was not working out very well.
 Christ fulfilled the law by dying in our place, making us no longer under the law, but instead under the perfect forgiveness of God and the mercy of Christ.
 A radical concept, but a beautiful and divine one indeed.

 In the context of addiction, speaking about law vs. grace is very applicable.
 Despite Christ’s incredible sacrifice, mankind does not emulate His selflessness.
 Instead, we jump at the chance to hold our fellow man up to every measure of the law.
 We do not treat addicts with forgiveness or patience, but with judgment, scorn and the creation of stigmas.
 This was never God’s plan or Christ’s intention for us.
-Christ showed mercy and love to those who were addicted and afflicted.
+Christ showed mercy and love to those who were afflicted with disorders and battling addiction.
 He told them they were beautiful and worthy.
 Where the law states that an addict reeps what they sow and deserves the consequences they come by, the grace that replaced the law through Christ states that those who are broken deserve compassion and love to get them back on their feet.